 Once the tempeh is nice and brown, add it stir-fries, sandwiches, bagels, and anything else you can think of.

 Add tempeh to your diet to boost your protein intake.
 Each 1-cup serving of tempeh contains 31 grams of protein, which is 55 percent of the recommended daily intake for men and 67 percent for women, according to the U.S. Department of Agriculture.

 Tempeh contains high-quality complete protein and provides all the amino acids you must obtain from your diet.
 Its protein content helps you maintain muscle tissue, and also make enzymes your cells need to function.–LiveStrong

-My Eggless Low-Fat Vegan Mayonnaise recipe goes perfectly with these muffins!
+My Eggless Low-Fat Vegan Mayonnaise recipe goes perfectly with these sandwiches!